 Will you be transporting (either through carry-on luggage or checked bags) laboratory instruments, tools, samples, raw materials, or prototypes?
 Yes

 Will you be traveling with a portable electronic device containing proprietary data; confidential or export controlled data; or data which is associated with an export-restricted research project or instrument that you have been or are working on currently (even if such data has nothing to do with the purpose of your immediate travel)?
 We will be travelling with the data that will be collected during the fieldwork.
+This is the property of MBARI.

 Will you be transporting any device that incorporates specialized scientific software (not including typical operational software such as Microsoft Office, Adobe, etc.) or software programs containing or constituting specialized cryptographic functionality (not including routine commercial laptop cryptographic protection)?
-No
+No sure on this.
+The instrument runs it’s own software for it’s operation.
+The instrument is accessible to a user via a web server, using standard software.

 Will you be providing any specific training or technical assistance to another individual, entity, or governmental institution (or representatives) beyond scientific collaboration in fundamental research?
 No